 Answer: False.
 Cocaine is also known by many street names such as Coke, Dust, Toot, Line, Nose Candy, Snow.
 Sneeze, Powder, Girl, White, Flake, White girl, Cain, and Rock.
 “Crack” Cocaine is also called “freebase.”

 Cocaine is a stimulant that can impact your health in a variety of ways.
 There are long-term and short-term side effects from the consumption of Cocaine.
+According to the National Institute on Drug Abuse severe medical risks and complications such as cardiovascular disturbances in heart rhythm and heart attacks.
 There is no safe way or level to consume Cocaine.

 Long-term and Short-term Effects of Cocaine Effects

-Here are some of the ways they use of Cocaine impacts the body:
+Here are some of the ways they use of Cocaine to impact the body:

 The long-term effects of Cocaine vary based on the method of use and include the following:

-● consuming orally: damage to intestines, specifically between the stomach and anus.
+- Consuming orally: damage to the intestines, specifically between the stomach and the anus.

 Treating a Cocaine Addiction